 There's also a new ISO 100-equivalent "ISO LOW" sensitivity setting, which captures images at half the actual sensor base sensitivity of ISO 200 equivalent.
 Like any camera with an extended low setting, this is achieved simply by overexposing the image (losing around a stop of highlight information), then adjusting the remaining image data to correct for this.
 Essentially, you trade off dynamic range against the ability to use a wider aperture (for better background blur) or to use a longer shutter speed.

 And that, in a nutshell, is the Olympus E-PL6.
-If you live in a market where you can purchase this camera, you'll want to read our in-depth Olympus PL5 review for a lot more info on both cameras, since they're near-identical.
-In the United States market, there are currently no plans for the Olympus PL6 to go on sale, and so we have no information on pricing and availability.
-(In Japan, pricing hasn't been officially disclosed, but the camera goes on sale from June 2013.)
+If you're interested in this camera, you'll want to read our in-depth Olympus E-PL5 review for a lot more info on both cameras, since they're near-identical.

 In the US, the Olympus E-PL6 lists for about $300 bundled with the 14-42mm II R kit lens and FL-LM1 clip-on flash, which is a fantastic value.
 It comes in black, with white and silver finishes also available depending on the region.